Home

 If a driver does not meet the minimum play requirements in their race, all picks associated with that driver will be scored as void, regardless of selecting more or less for the pick.

-If a Pick Set has one or more void picks and all of the remaining non-void picks in the Pick Set are correct, the Pick Set will win the minimum guaranteed payout in the sport and pick level of the non-void picks, in Pick6 Credits, less any cash winnings.
+If a Pick Set has one or more void picks and the outcomes of the remaining non-void picks results in the lineup finishing in an existing payout tier at the lower pick level, the lineup will receive the Base Payout in the sport, pick level, and payout tier of the non-void picks, in cash, less any other cash winnings.

 DraftKings uses statistics from third-party providers, such as, but not limited to, NASCAR, for the purposes of providing race results and real-time entertainment value to its end users.
 DraftKings may change third-party providers from time to time without notice.
 For more information, please contact DraftKings customer service at support@draftkings.com.